CBI officials appear before WB speaker | Law-Order

 - India

-A team of CBI officials appeared before the West Bengal Assembly Speaker Biman Banerjee as directed by Calcutta High Court on Monday as per the Chair's summons to the probe agency in connection with the submission of charge sheets in the Narada sting tapes case against lawmakers without his permission, officials said.
+A team of CBI officials appeared before the West Bengal Assembly Speaker Biman Banerjee on Monday in accordance to the Chair's summons to the probe agency in connection with the submission of charge sheets in the Narada sting tapes case against lawmakers without his permission, officials said.

 According to assembly sources, a team of CBI officers appeared before the Speaker this evening at around 4 PM and went to his chamber, where they stayed for around 45 minutes.